-§ 1 CURRENCY, DENOMINATION, FORM, CERTAIN DEFINITIONS
+CURRENCY, DENOMINATION, FORM, CERTAIN DEFINITIONS

 (1) Currency, Denomination.
-This series of [subordinated] notes is being issued by Nova Ljubljanska banka d.d., Ljubljana (the "Issuer") in [insert specified currency] (the "Specified Currency") in the aggregate principal amount of [insert specified currency and aggregate principal amount] (in words: [insert aggregate principal amount in words]) in the denomination of [insert specified currency and specified denomination]3 (the "Specified Denomination") each (the "Notes" and each a "Note").
+This series of [subordinated] notes is being issued by Nova Ljubljanska banka d.d., Ljubljana (the "Issuer") in [insert specified currency] (the "Specified Currency") in the aggregate principal amount of [insert specified currency and aggregate principal amount] (in words: [insert aggregate principal amount in words]) in the denomination of [insert specified currency and specified currency and specified currency and specified denomination] (the "Specified Denomination") each (the "Notes" and each a "Note").